 During the Gold accreditation a school is assessed at the highest level of the Award.

 We recognise that schools are working in many different contexts and it is possible to accredit your school virtually as well as face-to-face.
-Until the end of 2020 we envisage that vast majority of accreditation will be held virtually.
+For the foreseeable future we envisage that vast majority of accreditation will be held virtually.

 Please read the guidance first and when you want to book, contact the RRSA team by email with a section of date options.